Sure independence screening in generalized linear models with NP-dimensionality: Sure screening properties with MMLE

 The above discussion applies to the sure screening property given in Theorem~\ref{the-4}(ii).
-It is only the size of non-sparse elements $s_n$ that matters for the purpose of sure screening, not the dimensionality $p_n$.
+It is only the size of nonsparse elements $s_n$ that matters for the purpose of sure screening, not the dimensionality $p_n$.